-The Blue Water Task Force (BWTF) is the Surfrider Foundation’s volunteer-run, water testing, education and advocacy program.
-Our chapters use this program to alert citizens and officials in their communities about water quality problems and to work toward solutions.
-The BWTF has demonstrated success by identifying problems with beach and coastal water pollution, raising public awareness of these incidents and working collaboratively with local stakeholders to find and implement pollution solutions.
+Blue Water Task Force (BWTF) is our volunteer-run, water testing, education and advocacy program.
+We use this program to alert citizens and officials in our communities about water quality problems and to work toward solutions.
+BWTF has demonstrated success by identifying problems with beach and coastal water pollution, raising public awareness and working with local stakeholders to implement solutions.

 QUAD: Youth Outreach Program

-Surfrider Foundation launched the QUAD youth service program in 2008 in response to overwhelming interest across the country from young people that wished to become more involved in Surfrider Foundation’s activities on their campuses and communities.
-The program has grown to a wide range of activities including organizing a club and initiatives based on project-based learning.
-These range from beach clean ups to eliminating single use plastics on-campus to greening your campus.
+The QUAD youth service program is designed for young students that wish to become more involved in Surfrider Foundation’s activities on their campuses and communities.
+The program has grown to a wide range of activities, including organizing a club and initiatives based on project-based learning.
+These range from beach clean-ups to eliminating single use plastics on-campus and “greening” your campus.

 Know Your H20